usgs/shakemap-amp-tools/README.md

 This tool allows a user to fetch a file or directory of files from an FTP server.
 If a username and password are required (KNET, for example) they can be provided as command line options.

+## ingvfetch

+This tool allows a user to fetch a ShakeMap xml file from the [INGV Strong Motions Web Service](http://webservices.ingv.it/swagger-ui/dist/?url=http%3A%2F%2Fwebservices.ingv.it%2Fingvws%2Fstrongmotion%2F1%2Fswagger.yml).
+EventIDs from any of the following catalogs will be converted to an INGV eventID and will be used to retrieve a ShakeMap xml file if one is available:
+- UNID
+- EMSC
+- USGS
+- ISC

+The INGV catalog is a combination of the CNT and ESM catalogs.
+With an INGV eventID, priority is given to ESM.
+In order to specify CNT or ESM, the catalog specific eventID and specifying the source catalog is required.

 ## amps2xml